EmilModlic/usb_dac/README.md

 Two versions were made using different microcontrollers.

 Main goal:
-- Audio output with usb as input
+- Audio output with USB as input
-- MCU as usb to i2s translator
+- MCU as USB to I2S translator
 - Ultra low noise design

 ## Version 1 - RP2040 + PCM5102A